maximaxof/CustomTransition/README.md

 This is just a small class to understand how to transition between two UIViewControllers without segues.

 How to use:
-When you are ready to switch, call {
+When you are ready to switch, call:

-#     CustomTransition.coverFromRight(from: self, to: newViewController)
+	CustomTransition.coverFromRight(from: self, to: newViewController)

-There are many animations already available:
+There are many animations already available (to replace coverFromRight):

 - coverFromRight()	 - - - bring a controller from the right by covering the current one
 - uncoverFromRight()	 - - - return from the coverFromRight